Starmer and European allies ‘will not stop defending’ Greenland amid US threat

 The US president has insisted that taking over Greenland, a semi-autonomous Danish territory, is vital for his country’s national security.

+One of his senior aides said on Monday that nobody would mount a military fight against the US to defend Greenland.

-But Danish prime minister Mette Frederiksen has warned that efforts to take over the territory by force would mean the end of the Nato military alliance.
+Danish Prime Minister Mette Frederiksen has warned that efforts to take over the territory by force would mean the end of the Nato military alliance.

 Sir Keir and the other leaders said: “Nato has made clear that the Artic region is a priority and European allies are stepping up.